MySQL Online DDL and pt-online-schema-change

 By using pt-osc, you can execute online DDL on MySQL 5.5, which does not have the online DDL function.

-It is possible to execute DDL that takes a long time to execute with relatively little replication delay.
+DDL that takes a long time to execute can also be executed with relatively little replication delay.

 Execution sample when adding a column